lfricken/ti/risk/readme.md

 * promisory notes do not exist
 * some primary strategy cards have no secondary card associated
 * during agenda phase each player places typically one vote for a Leader, that leader then reveals agenda and decides outcome
-* you can only trade with special abilities; You can trade Goods, Unresearched Unit Tech, Research Points, Ability Cards
-* other players may not research your unit tech, but multiple players may adopt public tech

 ## Traits